-Schedule 4
+Schedule 4 — Town of Shepperton 2

 [s.
-9(1), 11(2)]
+9(1) and 11(2)]

-Part A
+[Heading inserted by No. 19 of 2010 s.
+12(7).]

-District of the Town of Shepperton 2
+Part A — District of the Town of Shepperton 2

+[Heading inserted by No. 19 of 2010 s.
+12(7).]

 All that portion of land bounded by lines starting from the westernmost western corner of Swan Location 34 and extending southeasterly along the original southwestern boundary of that location and southeasterly along the northeastern side of Orrong Road to the northwestern side of Kew Street; thence southwesterly along that side and onwards to a southwestern side of Planet Street; thence northwesterly along that side to the easternmost southeastern side of the southwestern section of Briggs Street; thence southwesterly along that side and generally southwesterly along former southeastern sides of Briggs Street to a northeastern side of Rutland Avenue; thence generally southeasterly along sides of that avenue to the prolongation southwesterly of the northwestern side of Kew Street; thence southwesterly along that prolongation to a northern side of Welshpool Road; thence westerly along that side and onwards to a former southwestern side of Albany Highway; thence generally southeasterly along the former sides of that highway to a southeastern side of Boundary Road; thence southwesterly along that side to the prolongation northwesterly of the northeastern side of Taree Street; thence southeasterly to and along that side to the prolongation northeasterly of the easternmost southeastern side of Reen Street; thence southwesterly to and generally southwesterly and generally westerly along sides of that street and onwards to an eastern side of Hill View Terrace; thence generally southerly along sides of that terrace to the prolongation northeasterly of the northwestern side of Marquis Street; thence southwesterly to and along that side and onwards to a southwestern side of McKay Street; thence northwesterly along that side to the easternmost eastern corner of Canning Location 2601; thence southwesterly along the easternmost southeastern boundary of that location and onwards to the former northern side of Manning Road; thence westerly along that former side to the prolongation southerly of the centreline of Kent Street; thence northerly to and generally northerly along that centreline, as surveyed and shown on Department of Land Administration 7 Original Plan 11177, to the southeastern side of Baron-Hay Court; thence northwesterly along that side and onwards to the southeastern side of George Street; thence northeasterly along that side to the northeastern side of Anketell Street; thence southeasterly along that side and onwards to the northwestern side of the southwestern section of Rathay Street; thence northeasterly along that side to a southwestern boundary of Swan Location 36; thence northwesterly along that boundary and onwards to and northwesterly along the southwestern side of Ellam Street and again onwards to the High Water Mark of the left bank of the Swan River and thence generally northeasterly, generally northwesterly, generally easterly and generally southeasterly upwards along that watermark to the starting point.

 Area: about 1800 ha.

-Part B

-Wards in the District of the Town of Shepperton 2
+Part B — Wards in the district of the Town of Shepperton 2

+[Heading inserted by No. 19 of 2010 s.
+12(8).]

 Carlisle Ward